 Registered nurses who graduated from an accredited associate or diploma nursing program who have an active, unrestricted, unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
 RN graduates from diploma or non-accredited nursing programs are required to submit a portfolio for application to the nursing major.
 Students complete university core courses and nursing prerequisites, and then apply for admission to the upper division program.
-A minimum cumulative GPA of 2.5 on a 4.0 scale and grades of “C” or higher in all course work is required.
+A minimum cumulative GPA of 2.0 on a 4.0 scale and grades of “C” or higher in all course work is required.
 Transfer credit evaluation determines the number of credits needed to meet the graduation requirement.
-A minimum of 32 hours must be taken at the 3000 to 4000 levels.
 A minimum of 30 hours must be taken in the major.

 Nursing advisors will assist students to determine semester for application to the major.
 Applications are not processed if missing transcripts documenting completion of prerequisite courses are missing.
 Application deadlines are subject to change: please check with nursing advisors.

 Credit earned at other institutions may apply toward a degree in the College of Nursing.
 To be eligible for transfer, pre-licensure students need to have earned a minimum cumulative GPA of 2.75 on a 4.0 scale.
-To be eligible for transfer, nurses with an active unrestricted, unencumbered RN license need to have earned a minimum cumulative GPA or 2.5 on a 4.0 scale.
+To be eligible for transfer into the RN-BSN track, students must have an active unrestricted, unencumbered RN license, and a minimum cumulative GPA of 2.0 on a 4.0 scale.
 Achieving the minimum GPA does not guarantee placement into nursing courses.

 Students with transfer credit are expected to fulfill all University and College of Nursing requirements for a degree as specified in the catalog for the year in which they are admitted to the University.
 Not all credit that transfers to The University of Toledo will apply toward a degree in the College of Nursing.